lukasimcic/Color-by-number/README.md

 # Color by number
 Tool that takes your photo and generates a pixelated color by number photo.
+Made for a Christmas gift.

 ## Requirements
 You need to have python installed on your computer.